Jip-M/Applied-ML-Template/README.md

 http://127.0.0.1:8000/docs#/

 On the site, you will see a **Prediction** section that will let you try the code out.
 To do this, you press on the section and press on the "Try it out" button.
 This will let you upload a ".wav" file.
 If you do not upload a file, there will be a built-in sample that you can use to judge the model's performance.
+When you selected your choice, you press on the "Execute" button.
 As a result, you will see the prediction of the model below, in the *responses* section.

 ├───data  # Stores .csv
 ├───models  # Stores .pkl